4 days in Lisbon itinerary for first-time visitors

 This guide is intended as practical planning help.
 Always check opening times, local transport changes, cancellation terms, and current prices before booking.

-Use this guide as inspiration, then generate a plan based on your dates, budget, and travel style.
+Use this guide as the rough route, then generate a version that fits your arrival time, trip length, budget, pace, interests, and must-dos.

 How to use this guide

-- Steal the best ideas, then customise the pace, budget, and activities.
+- Keep the ideas that fit your trip, then customise the pace, budget, food stops, and backup options.

-- Generate a tailored itinerary if you want a more practical day-by-day version.
+- Generate a tailored itinerary when you want this guide turned into a usable day-by-day plan.